LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 *The *number of epochs* is set as (*number of images in the training set* / 16) * *number of iterations* set in the dialog, where 16 is the size of 1 batch of images for 1 iteration.

 **CEM stands for "CEM500K pretrained model weights", i.e., model weights pretrained on a large set of CEM500K electron microscopy images.
 CEM500K is a large, heterogeneous, and unlabeled dataset (500,000 images) designed for machine learning in the field of cellular electron microscopy.
-The original authors showed that models using CEM500K as a pretraining database not only achieve better IoU scores than with random initialization, but also converge much faster.
+The original authors showed that models using CEM500K as a pretraining database not only achieve better IoU scores than with random initialization, but also converge faster.

 ### Resulting models and data available